 Providing quality early intervention for a child with a developmental delay or disability in their early years is critical to achieving the best outcomes.
 Effective early childhood intervention should be tailored to your child and family’s needs and include evidence-based strategies and supports.

-Under the National Disability Insurance Scheme (NDIS), the approach that supports children between the ages of 0-6 years of age who have a disability or developmental delay, is called Early Childhood Early Intervention (ECEI).
+Under the National Disability Insurance Scheme (NDIS), the approach that supports children up to the age of six who have a disability or developmental delay, is called Early Childhood Early Intervention (ECEI).

 The aim of ECEI is to provide supports as early as possible to give your child the best opportunity possible to develop to their full potential and reduce the likelihood of them needing ongoing supports in the future.

-To access early intervention services under NDIS children aged 0-6 you don’t need a formal diagnosis of disability.
+To access early intervention services under the NDIS children aged up to six years old don’t need a formal diagnosis of disability.
 If you have concerns about your child’s behaviour or development, you can call the NDIS hotline on 1800 800 110 and request access to ECEI support.

 You can also be referred by your GP, family nurse, paediatrician or child care educator.

-To deliver the best outcomes for young children with disability the NDIA has teamed up with experienced early childhood partners in your local community, who will provide assistance, advice and access to early intervention support for your child.
+To deliver the best outcomes for young children with disability the National Disability Insurance Agency (NDIA), which runs the NDIS, has teamed up with experienced early childhood partners in your local community, who will provide assistance, advice and access to early intervention support for your child.

 If your child is unlikely to have a lifelong disability, or any long term effects are still unclear, the ECEI partner can link your family with mainstream supports and work with them over the short to medium-term.
 They might also provide initial supports if the child needs them and monitor progress.

-If your child has a lifelong disability, the ECEI partner will work with you to develop a NDIS plan that best suits your child’s needs and can help you to access services.
+If your child has a lifelong disability, the ECEI partner will work with you to develop an NDIS plan that best suits your child’s needs and can help you to access services.

-The ECEI process is about giving families information, time to understand what supports are available to them and how the system works, rather than sending them straight to service providers or mainstream supports.
+The ECEI process is about giving families information and time to understand what supports are available to them and how the system works, rather than sending them straight to service providers or mainstream supports.

 During the ECEI process, families can build their capacity and develop the skills to make informed decisions throughout their child’s life.

-When your child turns seven years old they will be re-assessed to either move to an individualised funded plan under NDIS where a formal diagnosis is required, or transition to other Government support services.
+When your child turns seven years old they will be reassessed to either move to an individualised funded plan under the NDIS, where a formal diagnosis is required, or transition to other Government support services.